QuarkNerd/blog/cakehurstryan/_posts/2019-02-25-how-diversity-and-inclusion-can-improve-testing.md

 ![Rainbow.jpg]({{site.baseurl}}/cakehurstryan/assets/Rainbow.jpg)

-As a member of the LGBTQ+ community I’ve identified bugs and design flaws in systems that weren’t obvious to my colleagues, such as noticing that a pensions tool didn’t allow for the selection of a Civil Partnership (an issue which would have put the system in breech of law).
+As a member of the LGBTQ+ community I’ve identified bugs and design flaws in systems that weren’t obvious to my colleagues, such as noticing that a pensions tool didn’t allow for the selection of a Civil Partnership (an issue which would have put the system in breach of law).
 Other people could have found these issues, but they were easier for me to identify as they related directly to my life.

 Everybody has a unique perspective on life, shaped by their background and personality, which can be a great heuristic for testing: